QoifoQ/WIT/README.md

 # WIT Estimator

-This is the github repo for the WIT estimator proposed by LIN et al. (2022) that tests overidentifying restrictions (or instrumental variable validity) with high-dimensional data, which is robust to heteroskedastic errors.
-The method is called the Q test since it is based on estimation and inference for quadratic functionals of high-dimensional vectors.
-The paper is available at .
+This is the github repo for the WIT estimator proposed by LIN et al. (2022) that estimate treatment effect using weak and some invalid IVs. paper is now avaible at:

 ## Required packages